Why Tour Operator Liability Requires Stronger Safety Systems and Real Time Support

 Using Technology to Track Traveller Safety

-- full incident history for insurance and legal follow up
+• A complete, timestamped incident history for insurance processing and legal documentation

 Preparing for Medical Emergencies